vrooje/ScienceTeamGuide/Draft Guide.md

 ### Agile Development

 We operate in a mode where we try to build stuff, show it to you, and implement feedback quite rapidly.
-We appreciate that this is _not_ how science, or scientific publication, operates.
+We appreciate that this is not often how science, or scientific publication, operates.

 This rapid turnaround means that we are always accepting comments and ideas in the early stages.
 It also means that things will not be complete until near the end.
-To that end have a system for ticketing issues for the project developers (see below).
+To facilitate this, we have a system for ticketing issues for the project developers (see below).

 During development will send you emails with links to long Amazon URLs.
 These often temporary URLs are usually only for sharing within the science and development teams and may cease to work when the next version comes along.